Sunday, February 24, 2008

 Richard Thompson, President and Chief Counsel of the Law Center, commented: “Despite all of their public rationalizations of why the Nativity should be removed from city property, it is clear the city council acted out of fear of an ACLU lawsuit.
 The council made the wrong decision, and Berkley citizens are working within the political system to correct that wrong.”

 Of course the Thomas More Law Center is involved.
-These God-fearing lawyers have been defending the rights of Christians for some time now from the likes of the ACLU who are hell-bent on removing the civil liberties of Christians in this country.
+These God-fearing lawyers have been defending the rights of Christians for some time now from those who are hell-bent on removing the civil liberties of Christians in this country.

 I hope the good people of Berkley get their nativity back.
 This should be getting more press as the vote draws near...